-Medical Insurance Plan - The medical insurance plan is not funded based on an actuarially determined contribution, but instead is funded based on statutorily determined amounts.
-For 2022, the KTRS Board of Trustees approved a single contribution amount of up to \$696.84.
-KTRS will contribute this amount towards insurance costs, less the Shared Responsibility cost of \$148.50.
+Medical Insurance Plan - The Health Trust is not funded based on an actuarially determined contribution, but instead is funded based on statutorily determined amounts.

-Life Insurance Plan - The following actuarial methods and assumptions were used to determine contribution rates reported in the most recent year of the schedule:
+Life Insurance Plan - The actuarially determined contribution rates in the schedule of employer contributions are calculated as of June 30, three years prior to the end of the fiscal year in which contributions are reported.
+The following actuarial methods and assumptions were used to determine contribution rates reported in the most recent year of the schedule:

 Actuarial cost method Entry Age Normal

 Amortization method Level Percent of Payroll

-Amortization period 25 years, Closed
+Amortization period 24 years, Closed

-Asset valuation method Five-year smoothed fair value
+Asset valuation method Five-year smoothed value

-Inflation 3%
+Inflation 3.00%

-Real wage growth 0.5%
+Real wage growth 0.50%

-Wage inflation 3.5%
+Wage inflation 3.50%

-Salary increases, including wage inflation 3.5% - 7.2%
+Salary increases, including wage inflation 3.50% - 7.2%, including wage inflation

-Discount rate 7.5%
+Discount rate 7.50%